The Dutching Method: Four Ways to Split Your Stake

 Pros and Cons

-Pros: Lets you target a specific return; useful for bonus clearance.
+Pros: Lets you target a specific return; useful for bonus clearance and matched betting.

 Cons: Less intuitive for general betting; total outlay varies based on target, so bankroll management requires extra care.